ericbr0wne/seafinch/README.md

 # Seafinch

-A real-time ocean current visualization application that displays data from the SMHI API.
+A webapp that displays real-time ocean current data from the SMHI API.

+Built with joy of using open API's. :)

 https://seafinch-ajc0cnbth2gnaff7.swedencentral-01.azurewebsites.net/